 Dilemmas for a Work Injury Assigned Light Duty

 When a doctor releases you for light duty, it can be a good thing.
 This means your injury is not debilitating and you also may have a positive prognosis for a full recovery.

 Your former employer may have a job that fits this criterion or may even modify your former work situation so you can do a limited amount of work.
 If you do return to your previous employer, make sure they know about the restrictions your doctor has put on you, like no standing for extended periods of time.

 A light duty assignment usually means a worker will be paid less than what they earned in their former position.
 Workers’ Compensation is relied upon to the pay the difference.
 Unfortunately, many employers will deny having any light duty assignments available so they do not have to pay either wages or Workers’ Compensation benefits.

 Sometimes, when your workers’ compensation doctor has you out of work, the employer, adjuster or the nurse case manager (NCM) will contact the doctor who has you out of work and convince him to let you work a light duty job.
 Sadly, this often happens without you knowing anything about it!

-If your doctor has given you a note that says you are not to be working and then you get a call about returning to work, you need to contact your doctor IMMEDIATELY!
-You need to contact the doctor to get some clarity on what your true work status really is.
+If your doctor has given you a note that says you are not to be working and then you get a call about returning to work, you need to contact your doctor IMMEDIATELY to get some clarity on what your true work status really is.

 If the doctor has changed your out of work note to state that you can work light duty (this does happen often), you need to get a copy of this so you have a full understanding of what it is you can and can’t do and to confirm that you are to return to work on a light duty status.
 The other reason to contact the doctor immediately is because if you truly have been given a light duty release and do not return to work, your benefits could be terminated and you could lose your job for job abandonment – this is a HUGE mess for injured workers and should be avoided if at all possible!